 Council is actively supportive and involved in programs and initiatives that promote and contribute healthy lifestyles and practices.
-Council has previously partnered with the Inverell Country Women's Association to run a series of Empowering Young Women Workshops.
 Customer requests concerning public health issues during the report period were minimal.
-Council provides a myriad of infrastructure for individuals and sporting groups to utilise including a network of shared bike paths.
+Council provides a myriad of infrastructure for individuals and sporting groups to utilise including a network of shared bike paths, criterium track, skatepark, pump track and half-court basketball facilities.